james-cole2015/aws_security_labs/week-03/Instructions.md

 ##### Challenge 03
 1) Navigate to the week-03-vpc and select the VPC
 2) Select "Flow Logs" and then click "Create flow log"
-3) Choose a name like "week-03-flow-logs"
+3) Choose a name like `week-03-flow-logs`
 4) Under Maximum aggregation interval, choose 1 minute
-5) For the Destination log group, choose the log group named "vpc-log-group"
+5) For the Destination log group, choose the log group named `vpc-log-group`
-6) For the IAM Role, make sure you choose the vpc-flow-logs-role
+6) For the IAM Role, make sure you choose the `vpc-flow-logs-role`
 7) You can add some tags if you like, but it's not required.
 8) Click "Create flow log" and the logs will be created.
 9) You'll need to wait a few minutes, as it gathers logs every minute.
 However, connect to the instance using Session Manager to generate some logs
 10) Navigate to CloudWatch, on the left hand menu, Under Logs, click on Log Groups.
-Click on the created log group named "vpc-flow-logs"
+Click on the created log group named `vpc-flow-logs`
 11) Select any of the log streams and view your logs.

 ##### Reachability Analyzer